-- E. Use the Checklist Challenge located after this week's lesson to edit your story. - (1) Complete each revision for each paragraph, as indicated. - (2) Insert revisions with pen or pencil into your rough draft paper. - (3) Highlight (or code) each revision on your rough draft paper as directed by your teacher. - (4) Check off (or code) each item's check box on the Checklist Challenge for this week.
+<> E. Use the Checklist Challenge located after this week's lesson to edit your story.

+- (1) Complete each revision for each paragraph, as indicated. - (2) Insert revisions with pen or pencil into your rough draft paper. - (3) Highlight (or code) each revision on your rough draft paper as directed by your teacher. - (4) Check off (or code) each item's check box on the Checklist Challenge for this week.

-Note: If you are not familiar with the Checklist Challenge, and you feel that you need more help on it than this book provides, you may desire to use a "How to Do the Checklist Challenge" or "Tools and Tricks" products.
+Note: If you are not familiar with the Checklist Challenge, and you feel that you need more help on it than this book provides, you may desire to use a "How to Do the Checklist Challenge" or "Tools and Tricks" products from the LFAM Store or Teachers Pay Teachers.